reubenmallaby/redmine_projects_accordion/README.md

 Projects accordion view for Redmine

-Requires Redmine 2.x and Rails 3.2.x
+Requires Redmine 2.1+

 ACCORDION
 =========

-The javascript for the accordion comes from https://github.com/deleteme/prototype-accordion
+This plugin uses the jQuery UI accordion code as included by Redmine 2.1+

 LICENSE
 =======